RohitKulthe/Vehicle_Data_analysis_Dashboard/README.md

 # Vehicle_Data_analysis_Dashboard
-it is made using PowerBI
+It is made using PowerBI